judka-uriel/uriel-book/uriel_en.md

 The fact that the Jewish soul is transmitted through the paternal chromosome is confirmed in Yechezkel [18:4](https://www.sefaria.org/Ezekiel.18.4):
-“As the soul of the father, so also the soul of the son — they are Mine”.
+“As the soul of the father, so also the soul of the son — they are Mine.”

 The problem is that due to profound ignorance in the Middle Ages, matrilineal determination was introduced, because it was believed that the